ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2018-06-01-45-ryan-barkataki-lets-go-to-the-movies-emily-loeb-all-about-vui-design.md

 ---
 layout: post
 title: 2018 Jun-#45 -  Ryan Barkataki "Let's go to the Movies!" / Emily Loeb "All About VUI Design"
-snippet: <em>UPDATE -  Venue has been changed!
+snippet: 69 participants @ Goodpatch Shibuya - <em>UPDATE -  Venue has been changed!
 Please look at the new address on the event page</em> Hi, we -
 ---
 69 participants